Bocampagni/Aviato/README.md

 * -d is a reference to detached.
 * -p is the port you using to run the docker process in your computer, after the ':' is the related container port which your database is running.

-Let is us enter in the postgres container
+Let us enter in the postgres container

 `docker exec -it aviato_db bash`